mrm-xiefan/vue-sample/client/README.md

 # frontend

 - use jquery, adminlte(not vue-adminlte), vue-router(to make SPA). with out vuex.(i don't like flux.)
-- jquery works not so satisfy on vue.js. but if you do understand vue.js, you can make both of them work.(perhaps not perfect)
+- jquery works not so satisfy on vue.js. but if you do understand vue.js, you can make both of them work.
--

 # some points for starter